thumbnail image

 • MY ART OVERVIEW

-The following information is dry facts and NOT enjoyable reading!
+WARNING: The following information is dry facts and NOT enjoyable reading!

 As an employee of Two's Company, The Bad Company, and as an independent artist, I participated in projects from 1978 to 2004.
 Prominent advertising agencies that we worked for are listed here in alphabetic order: Ammirati & Puris, Batten Barton Durstine & Osborn (BBD&O), Bozell, Buckley/DeCerchio, Campbell-Ewald, Carmichael Lynch, Chiat-Day-Mojo, Clemenger BBDO, Collet Dickenson Pearce (CDP), Crispin Porter+Bogusky (CPB Group), Dancer Fitzgerald Sample (DFS), Della Femina-Travisiano & Partners, Doyle Dane Bernbach (DDB), Grey, Hal Riney & Partners, Hill-Holliday-Connors-Cosmopulos, J. Walter Thompson, Kenyon & Eckhardt, Ketchum, McCann-Erickson, Ogilvy, Rubin Postaer & Associates (RPA), Saatchi & Saatchi, Team One, The Designory, Wieden+Kennedy, William Esty, Young & Rubicam, and other smaller regional agencies.
-Not all of the preceding advertising agencies' names are the same or in business today.
+Not all of the preceding advertising agencies' names are the same or operational today.

 We participated in projects with the institutions listed below in alphabetic order, through their advertising agencies listed in the paragraph above: Acura, American Motors, American Motors-Canada, ArmorAll, Audi-America, BFGoodrich Tire, BMW, Bridgestone Tire, Buick, Chevrolet, Continental Tire, Chrysler, Datsun, Dodge, Dunlap Tire, Fiat, Firestone Tire, Ford, Ford-Mexico, General Motors Company (1996, Electric Vehicle One), GMC-Mexico, Goodyear Tire, Honda, Honda-Motorcycles, Infiniti, Interscope Pathology, Isuzu, Jaguar, Jeep, Kelly Springfield Tire, Lexus, Lincoln, Mazda, Mercedes Benz, MGB, Midas, Mitsubishi, Monroe, Nissan, Opel, Painted in Oils, Plymouth, Porsche, Renault, Saab, Saturn, Sears, SpinTek, Subaru, Suzuki, Texaco, Toyota, Toyota-Saudi Arabia, Triumph, U.S. Department of Transportation, Valvoline, Volkswagen, Volvo, Yamaha-America Outboard, Yamaha-Motorcycles, Yokohama Tire, and Yugo.
 We also provided services directly to companies that were without advertising agency representation.
-Not all of the preceding institution's names are the same or in business today.
+Not all names of the preceding institutions are the same or operational today.

 Bata Mataja, who co-founded Two's Company and founded The Bad Company, sponsored my art activities from 1991 to 1992.
 Keith Collins was my art agent during this period.
-I had marble automotive sculptures exhibited at the Black Hawk Museum in Danville California, San Diego Automotive Museum in San Diego California, Barrett Jackson Car Show in Scottsdale Arizona, Citadel Automotive Art Show in Commerce California, LA Auto Show in Los Angeles, and the Keith Collins Studio/Gallery in Los Angeles.
+I had marble automotive sculptures exhibited at the Black Hawk Museum in Danville, California.
+San Diego Automotive Museum in San Diego, California.
+Barrett-Jackson Car Show in Scottsdale, Arizona.
+Citadel Automotive Art Show in Commerce, California.
+LA Auto Show in Los Angeles, and the Keith Collins Studio/Gallery in Los Angeles.
 Some cars and events where I had automotive graphics, airbrush, and pinstriping on view include Formula One Two's Company racing team in California, Nissan pace car at Caesar's Palace Grand Prix in Nevada, Long Beach Grand Prix in California, Laguna Seca Raceway in California, Valvoline's contemporary art car, Paul Newman's race car, Books, and Magazine publications.

-In 1992, Bata Mataja founded and financed the making of the "BADAUTO" Half-Scale Porsche project, and in 1995 the first driveable prototype was made.
-The first Half-Scale Ivory Porsche Speedster prototype and a second Half-Scale Red Porsche Speedster prototype have been showcased in many locations throughout the United States, and international magazine publications.
+In 1992, Bata Mataja founded and financed the making of the "BADAUTO" Half-Scale Porsche project, and in 1995, the first driveable prototype was made.
+The first Half-Scale Ivory Porsche Speedster prototype and a second Half-Scale Red Porsche Speedster prototype have been showcased in many locations throughout the United States and international magazine publications.

 In 1994, I established Osborn Illustration.
 Beginning in 1997, Osborn Illustration was represented by Michael Powditch and Associates, a California-based agency.
 My specialty was illustrations made with acrylic paint, airbrush, brush, pen, and ink on illustration board, or clear Mylar Film.
 In 1998, I transitioned to digital illustration using an Apple-licensed Macintosh clone named Power Computing (Macintosh Operating System 8.5/PowerPC 603e processor) with Adobe Illustrator 8, and Adobe Photoshop 5.0.

 With art today, there is no longer an original style of art with a few elements, like some of the art from the last century and earlier.
-The world population is over eight billion people, and at any moment there are millions of people around the world working with computers and other mediums, trying to produce their original art.
+The world population is over eight billion people, and there are millions of people around the world working with computers and other art mediums, trying to produce their original art.
 So, we can see why an artist needs several elements combined to create their original style.
 Lastly, I combine seven elements to create my original style: Original composition, Hyperreal images, Morphing geometric shapes, Dots with lines in the images replacing brush strokes, Illustration of optical illusion that can not be found in nature (surrealism), Background with loosely assorted abstract techniques of vivid colors, and Oil paint with brushes on very fine gessoed cotton canvas stretched on a wood frame.

 • CONTACT ME